vuw-scps/python-physics/docs/phys221/Multiplots.md

 To start with we need to import the other modules we are going to use.

-os (or Miscellaneous Operating system interfaces) Lets us look up file paths and folder locations
+os (or Miscellaneous Operating system interfaces) let's us look up file paths and folder locations.

-Glob lets us find all files matching a pattern
+Glob lets us find all files matching a pattern.

 These are file organisation tools.
 You can look up more about them if you like.